JohnLeber/3DMM-Face-Sample/README.md

 # 3DMM-Face-Sample

+>Note: This project was done to help me understand what 3DMM models are and how they are used with face reconstruction DNNs.
+While it can be used to create a 3DMM of a human face, it is unlikely it will be a substiture for a production quality 3DMM that would be useful in a research or commercial use.
+Consider the following to be of education value only.

 **Introduction**

-This project was done to help me understand what 3DMM models are and how they are used with face reconstruction DNNs.

-Deep Neural Networks (DNNs) that take a 2D image of a human face as an input, and output a 3D mesh (e.g. Deep3DFaceReconstruction) often incorporate a 3D Morphable Face Model (3DMM) in their pipeline.
+Deep Neural Networks (DNNs) that take a 2D image of a human face as an input, and output a 3D mesh (e.g. Microsoft's [Deep-3D-Face-Reconstruction](https://github.com/microsoft/Deep3DFaceReconstruction)) often incorporate a 3D Morphable Face Model (3DMM) in their pipeline.
 One such example is Basel as used by Deep3DFaceReconstruction.
 When encountering such a DNN (e.g. here on github) for the first time, one might expect that the mesh, which consists of vertices and indices, is output directly by the final layer of the DNN.
 This is not the case however, as the basel face mesh used in Deep3DFaceReconstruction has over 70,000 triangles.

 Each mesh is represented as a series of shape vectors: